he best reason to offer Telemedicine: You’re already doing it!

-On the other side, more often then not, owners get home, and questions about treatment or about their pet’s general well being arise.
+On the other side, more often than not, owners get home, and questions about treatment or about their pet’s general well-being arise.
 When that happens, it’s of most importance to establish a connection with the owner to ease their anxiety.

 The fact that you’re already doing it is the good news.